Biden team searching for new ways to slow border surge

 The administration’s search for answers comes as the border surge threatens to become an ever-greater logistical and political crisis.
 Biden’s team has often seemed on the defensive regarding the border, quickly relaxing Trump’s hard-line policies but struggling to take control of the resulting influx.
 Biden is likely to face an array of questions on the border at his first formal news conference on Thursday.

-Biden on Monday dispatched a delegation led by Roberta Jacobson, his coordinator for the southwest border, to Mexico to meet with officials there to “develop an effective and humane plan of action to manage migration,” according to National Security Council spokeswoman Emily Horne.
+Biden on Monday dispatched a delegation led by Roberta Jacobson, his coordinator for the southwest border, to Mexico to meet with officials and “develop an effective and humane plan of action to manage migration,” according to National Security Council spokeswoman Emily Horne.

 Jackson will be joined by Juan Gonzalez, the National Security Council’s senior director for the Western Hemisphere, and Ricardo Zuniga, the State Department’s special envoy to the Northern Triangle, which comprises Guatemala, Honduras and El Salvador.